Histopathology is the macroscopic and microscopic examination of tissue samples to diagnose and evaluate disease.

 - Electron Microscopy user guide

-- Adult Histopathology user guide
+- Adult Histopathology user guide (ORC)

-- Ophthalmic Histopathology user guide
+- Ophthalmic Pathology user guide

-- Paediatric mortuary user guide
+- Paediatric Mortuary user guide

 Autopsies are carried out by consultant and trainee histopathologists and specialist doctors within the adjacent adult mortuary or by paediatric consultant histopathologists in the paediatric mortuary, on the third floor of the Royal Manchester Children’s Hospital.